tknerr/tknerr.github.io/README.markdown

 This is the [Octopress](http://octopress.org/docs/) source branch of [my techblog](http://blog.tknerr.de).
 It contains the theme, layout, styling and most importantly the posts in [markdown format](daringfireball.net/projects/markdown/) in the `source/_posts` directory.

 It is hosted on [Github Pages](https://help.github.com/categories/20/articles) but with a [custom domain name](https://github.com/tknerr/tknerr.github.io/blob/source/source/CNAME).
 The site [regeneration and deplyoment](http://octopress.org/docs/deploying/github/) happens automatically via [travis-ci](https://travis-ci.org/) whenever something is pushed to the `source` branch (thanks to [this guide](http://rogerz.github.io/blog/2013/02/21/prose-io-github-travis-ci/)).

-The workflow is as follows:
+Eventually I might create / edit posts on [prose.io](prose.io/#tknerr/tknerr.github.io), which makes it even easier on mobile devices or else if you don't have Git / Ruby etc. installed.
+But usually I prefer to work locally, in which case the workflow is:

 1. clone repo and check out the `source` branch (never edit `master` directly!)
   * `git clone https://github.com/tknerr/tknerr.github.io`